 - Head injury and loss of consciousness, severe headache, vomiting or abnormal behavior/activity

 However, if your ill/injured child is awake and interactive and you’re uncertain of the level of care they need, you should call your child’s pediatrician (or subspecialist), nurse’s hotline or Poison Control Center for further advice.
-Although ECs are open 24 hours a day, seven days a week and may seem the most convenient or fastest choice, there are many childhood illnesses/injuries where treating your child at home, going to an urgent care or seeing your child’s pediatrician the next day may be a safe choice.
+Although ECs are open 24 hours a day, seven days a week and may seem the most convenient or fastest choice, there are many childhood illnesses/injuries where treating your child at home, going to an urgent care clinic or seeing your child’s pediatrician the next day may be a safe choice.

 When should I call 911?